jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/configuration.md

 **How it works:**
 - Items are processed sequentially in batches (one batch at a time)
-- Within each batch, items are processed in parallel using multiple threads (controlled by Parallel Concurrency Limit)
 - Progress is reported after each batch completes, so smaller batches = more frequent updates
 - The batch size affects both processing efficiency and the granularity of progress reporting on the Status page